opixelum/brain-disk-gitbook/docs/programming-paradigms/oop.md

 ## Composition

-- A class can contain objects of other classes.
+- A class can contain objects of other classes as attributes.
+- We can "inject" dependencies by requiring an argument as an instance of another class.

 ## Encapsulation